WE HAVE THE ANSWERS!

 - ground and at least 12 inches away from any structure

-- Having us perform an exterior power treatment is key to helping an
+- Having us perform an exterior power treatment for pest management is key to helping an infestation!

-Keeping your boat clean is key to preventing spider web build up.
-More w ebs = more mess.
-Ask us about the effective aerosols we sell to help pr event boat infestations.
+Keeping your boat clean is key to pest management and preventing spider web build up.
+More webs = more mess.
+Ask us about the effective aerosols we sell to help prevent boat infestations.

 Mosquito bites can be an itchy nuisance.
 But mosquitoes also can carry illness.
-I n the United States, mosquitoes can spread West Nile virus.
+In the United States, mosquitoes can spread West Nile virus.
 For about 80% of people who are infected, this virus causes no symptoms.
 But in some people, West Nile viru s can cause severe illness and even death.
 Those more at risk for getting sick fro m West Nile virus are people aged 50 and older.
 In mild cases, symptoms may include: Fever, Body aches, Headache, Vomiting, Swollen glands.
 Serious symptoms require a doctor’s care.
 They include: High fever, Muscle weakness, Vision loss, Neck stiffness, Disorientation or stupor, Tremors, convulsions, numbness, paralysis.
 Symptoms usually occur three days to two weeks after a bite from an infected mosquito.
 If you notice any severe symptoms, see your doctor right away.
+This is a perfect example of how mosquito prevention and outdoor mosquito control for pest management are part of managing your overall health.

 The most severe allergic reactions to wasp stings are referred to as “anaphylaxis.”
 Anaphylaxis occurs when your body goes into shock in response to the wasp venom.
 Most people who go into shock after a wasp sting do so very quickly.
 It ’s important to seek immediate emergency care to treat anaphylaxis.

-The professionals are knowledgeable about proper application procedures.
+The professional exterminator is knowledgeable about proper pest control application procedures.
 We often see homeowners spraying products into the lake when it is a clear violation of the law to do so.
-Most homeowners do not have the knowledge that professionals have, such as: what products to use, how to use them, and other control methods that only experienced professionals who are trained constantly and updated with current relevant pest control methods do.
+Most homeowners do not have the knowledge that professionals have, such as: what products to use, how to use them, and other control methods that only experienced professionals who are trained constantly and updated with current relevant pest control and pest management methods do.
 The products that we use are more effective than what is available for homeowners to purchase on their own.

 Spiders, carpenter ants, wasps, hornets, fleas, ticks, carpenter bees, pavement ants, ear wigs, weevils, beetles, ticks, aphids, bed bugs, flies, boxelder bug, centipede, clover mites, spider mites.
+Insect pest control is key for pest management.
 Check out our “Know Your Enemy” section below for additional information!

 We ask the homeowner to keep any pets inside while we treat.
 Wait about an hour to let your animals outside after the application has had time to dry.